ForzaMods/Car-Table/README.md

 <h1 align="center">Forza Mods Car Table</h1>

 A convenient tool for unlocking cars in Forza Horizon 5.

+(I did not make the sql exploit, the person behind it wants to stay anonymous)

 <h2 align="center">Table Of Contents</h2>